What is Scoliosis?

 - supportive postural taping.

-In this phase, your physiotherapist may also introduce gentle exercises to maintain mobility in your spine as well as enhance your posture while your pain settles.
+In this phase, your physiotherapist may also introduce gentle exercises to maintain mobility in your spine and enhance your posture while your pain settles.

 PHASE II – Rectifying Imbalances (Strengthening and Stretching!)

 As your pain and inflammation settle, your physiotherapist will turn their attention to optimising the strength and flexibility of your muscles on either side of scoliosis.
-They will also include adjacent areas such as the hip and shoulder region that may impact upon your spinal alignment.
+They will also include adjacent areas such as the hip and shoulder region that may impact your spinal alignment.

 The main treatment aims will include restoring normal spine range of motion, muscle length and resting tension, muscle strength, endurance and core stability.